 Phase 1 (weeks 1-3): Basic Ruby, how to think and communicate like a programmer, Database and ActiveRecord.

 Absolutely.
-No previous computer science background is needed.
+No previous coding background is needed.
 We teach you everything from scratch.
-However, you do need you to be proficient with a computer.
+However, you do need to be proficient with a computer.
+Additionally, we've found that student success is directly tied to how intently students engage with their Phase 0 remote work.

-If you are smart, passionate about learning technology, and driven, then yes; you don't need any special super powers to be a programmer.
+If you are smart, passionate about learning technology, excited about a career as a software developer, and genuinely driven, then yes; you don't need any special super powers to be a programmer.
 You don't need advanced math or calculus.
 It's not dark magic, it's a language, and a way of thinking about the world.
 Anybody who wants to can learn it and become proficient.
 Many people don't think this is true.
 Ignore them.

 No, we don't take any of your income.
-Your new employer pays us a fee directly, which is usually 20% of the value of your first year's salary.
-You get paid your full salary.
+If we introduce you to one of our hiring partners, we may receive a placement fee which is 10% of your first year's salary.

-Probably.
-There will definitely be yoga, stretching, and even basic meditation and mindfulness training.
+Probably not.
+There will be yoga, stretching, and even basic meditation and mindfulness training.
 Sitting in front of a computer all day can be tough on the body and mind, and we will be teaching you good habits and ways to take care of yourself.
+Plus, at the end of the day, what we really care about is helping great people learn into themselves.
+Coding is our main vehicle, but it's not our only one.

 No, this will be very hard work.
 But it should also be a lot of fun.
 Want to take a leap with us?